 In this post, we will look at the process of filing a civil lawsuit for sexual abuse in West Virginia.
 We will look at the relevant laws regarding sex abuse and the average settlement value of these cases.

-If you or your child have been a victim of sex abuse, call our attorneys today at 800-553-8082 for a free consultation, or get a confidential case evaluation online.
+If you or your child has been a victim of sex abuse, call our attorneys today at 800-553-8082 for a free consultation, or get a confidential case evaluation online.

 West Virginia Sex Abuse Lawsuit Update